Our Programs

 | 2023-2024

-With funding from the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), this program aims to improve the protection and dignity of people affected by the humanitarian, food, and nutrition crises in the Boucle du Mouhoun region of Burkina Faso.
+With funding from the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), this program aimed to improve the protection and dignity of people affected by the humanitarian, food, and nutrition crises in the Boucle du Mouhoun region of Burkina Faso.

 ribbon